joortcom/eiffel_rename/README.md

 ### For Section 4 and 5, to see our automatic fix:
-First make sure you have Python and dmd (version v2.102.2) installed: https://downloads.dlang.org/releases/2.x/2.102.2/
+First make sure you have Python and dmd (version v2.102.2, you MUST use this version) installed: https://downloads.dlang.org/releases/2.x/2.102.2/

 Then: